PrismLibrary/Prism/README.md

   - Adds support for Syslog, Loggly, Graylog, Application Insights, &amp; App Center
 - [Prism.Container.Extensions](https://github.com/dansiegel/Prism.Container.Extensions)
   - Adds advanced Container Registration abstractions
-  - Adds DryIoc ContainerExtension with support for Microsoft.DependencyInjection.Extensions &amp; Splat.
+  - Adds DryIoc & Unity ContainerExtension with support for Microsoft.DependencyInjection.Extensions.
 Uses a singleton pattern to allow initialization from a native platform
   - Provides an extended PrismApplication with additional error handling and platform specifics support for Prism.Forms
+- [Prism.Magician](https://sponsorconnect.dev/nuget/package/prism.magician) (Works with ALL Platforms)
+  - The Magician works to reduce the amount of code you need to write with a collection of intelligent code generators that evaluate your codebase and references
+  - It additionally provides a series of Roslyn Analyzers to help prevent you from making common mistakes
+  - **NOTE:** This package is only available to Dan's [GitHub Sponsors](https://xam.dev/sponsor-prism-dan) and [Enterprise Support](https://avantipoint.com/contact) customers.

 ## Samples